 There are multiple commercial flight options to enter and leave Cameroon.
 See Coronavirus

-Access across Cameroon’s land and sea borders is currently restricted.
+Access across Cameroon’s land and sea borders is currently restricted due to COVID-19.

-Separately, you must have proof of a recent (no older than three days before first boarding) negative coronavirus test to board your flight to Cameroon and to enter at Yaoundé or Douala Airports.
-Your negative coronavirus test result should be in PDF format, clearly stating the date of the test and the type of test (which should be PCR).
+If you do not have proof of your COVID-19 vaccination, you must provide a recent (no older than 72 hours before first boarding) negative coronavirus PCR test to board your flight to Cameroon and to enter at Yaoundé or Douala Airports.

 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.